VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 key-name4=key-value4
 ```

-The parameters in the configuration file are grouped in sections, such
+The options in the configuration file are grouped in sections.
-as notation (#), section, key, and key value.
-The line that the first
-character is ‘#’ is notation line.
-The values of the section are
+The line which starts with the character `#` is a comment line.
-specified in the form of `section-name`.
-The values of the key and key
+A line in the form of `[section-name]` defines a new section.
-value are specified in the form of `key=value`.
-Some important
+And a pair of key and value in the form of `key=value` defines
+an option in a section.

+Note that we often use the notation `section_name.key_name` to refer to
+an option with `key_name` in the section `section_name`.

-sections are listed as follows.
+Some important sections are listed as follows.

 ### Section `system`